serverlessworkflow/specification/specification.md

 </details>

 Start definition explicitly defines how/when workflow instances should be created.
+A workflow definition must include one state that defines the start definition.

 Any workflow state can declare to be the starting workflow, meaning when a workflow instance is created it will be the initial state to be executed.
 A workflow definition can declare one single workflow starting state.